ConrealityCorp/conreality.com/wp-content/webp-express/log/conversions/doc-root/app/wp-content/uploads/2021/02/Frame-12.jpg.md

 - try-discovering-cwebp: true
 ------------

-Encoding is set to auto - converting to both lossless and lossy and selecting the smallest file

-Converting to lossy
 Looking for cwebp binaries.
 Discovering if a plain cwebp call works (to skip this step, disable the "try-cwebp" option)
 - Executing: cwebp -version 2>&1.
 Result: *Exec failed* (return code: 1)